sschmeier/genomics-tutorial/_sources/ngs-tools/index.rst.txt

 Create environments
 -------------------

-We create a |conda| environment for some tools This is useful to work **reproducible** as we can easily re-create the tool-set with the same version numbers later on.
+We create a |conda| environment for some tools.
+This is useful to work **reproducible** as we can easily re-create the tool-set with the same version numbers later on.

 .. code-block:: bash